deepaksood619/deepaksood619.github.io/docs/ai/move-37/3-monte-carlo-methods.md

 There are two different types of MC.

-## First-visit MC:average returns only for first time s is visited in an episode
+### First-visit MC: average returns only for first time s is visited in an episode

 - Incremental Mean

-## Every-Visit MC:average returns for every time s is visited in an episode
+### Every-Visit MC: average returns for every time s is visited in an episode

 Both converge asymptotically.

 Monte Carlo methods for control task (Policy iteration is the base of control task)

-Inmodel-free RL, we need to interact with the environment to find out the best strategy so we need to explore the entire the state space while figuring out best actions.
+In model-free RL, we need to interact with the environment to find out the best strategy so we need to explore the entire the state space while figuring out best actions.

 - Exploration:is about finding more information about the environment.
 In other words exploring a lot of states and actions in the environment.
 - Exploitation:is about exploiting the known information to maximize the reward.

 Example for exploration vs exploitation (in context of Roomba, floor cleaning robot) - When the state is in charged up mode It needs to cover maximum area in a grid world for cleaning which falls under exploration.
-When the state of the machine changes to low batteryitneeds to find the charging dock as soon as possible to avoid getting stuck here the robot needs to exploit rather than explore to maximize the reward.So due to the exploration problem, we cannot expect Roomba to act greedily in MC to improve policy instead we use the epsilon-greedy policy.
+When the state of the machine changes to low battery it needs to find the charging dock as soon as possible to avoid getting stuck here the robot needs to exploit rather than explore to maximize the reward.So due to the exploration problem, we cannot expect Roomba to act greedily in MC to improve policy instead we use the epsilon-greedy policy.

 ## Epsilon-greedy policy

-Thebest-knownaction based on our experience is selected with (1-epsilon) probability and the rest of the time i.e. with epsilon probability any action is selected randomly.
-Initially, epsilon is 1 so we can explore more but as we do many iterations we slowly decrease the epsilon to 0( whichis exploitation → choosing the best-known action) this get us to have the value of epsilonbetween 0 and 1.
+The best-known action based on our experience is selected with (1-epsilon) probability and the rest of the time i.e. with epsilon probability any action is selected randomly.
+Initially, epsilon is 1 so we can explore more but as we do many iterations we slowly decrease the epsilon to 0( which is exploitation → choosing the best-known action) this get us to have the value of epsilon between 0 and 1.

 ## GLIE Monte Carlo Method (Greedy in the Limit of Infinite Exploration)